jkibe/recipes/content/recipes/pumpkin-muffins/index.md

 subservice: Quick Breads
 ---

-This is based on a recipe due to Stella Parks with some modifications as I've adapated it to my own kitchen and preferences.
+This is based on a recipe due to Stella Parks with some modifications as I've adapted it to my own kitchen and preferences.

 I usually have King Arthur white whole wheat flour on hand, which is what I use when I make these muffins.
 If you can't find that, a roughly 1:1 blend of all-purpose and whole wheat flour works well.